JonathanMcCaffrey/blazor-test/POEHideoutGround/wwwroot/markdown/road-map.md

 - Aria and better disability support.
 - Favour calculator.
 - Krangle grass patches option, for more randomly placed and varied grass.

-## Maybe...

 - Hideout quick item decor deletion.
 Remove all instances of a decor from your hideout file.
+- Manual asset placement painting with tile snapping to grid.

+## Maybe...

 - Login/profile, and data and hideout saving.
 - Unit Tests.